 Securing the Terrarium

 Because they are small, slender, and love to explore, corn snakes are particularly talented escape artists.
 The best way to prevent an escape is to secure the lid properly — remember, paranoia is your friend!
 However, whatever you do, DON’T USE TAPE!
 Tape is notorious for injuring snakes who accidentally come in contact with its sticky side.

 If you’re using a glass aquarium, invest in at least 4 (more are required for larger tanks) lid clamps to keep it firmly in place.

 If you’re using a front-opening terrarium, a lock or latch will keep it secured.

 If your snake still somehow manages to escape, here are some tips for finding a lost snake.

 Can 2 or more corn snakes be kept in the same cage?

 Why not?
-There’s a variety of reasons, including risk of cannibalism, disease/parasite transmission, stress-induced appetite loss, stress-induced weakened immune system, etc. You get the gist — cohabiting corn snakes is simply a bad idea and we don’t recommend it.
+There’s a variety of reasons, including risk of cannibalism, disease/parasite transmission, stress-induced appetite loss, stress-induced weakened immune system, etc. You get the gist — cohabiting corn snakes is simply a bad idea and I don’t recommend it.